 Believe us when we tell you that you are going to get tired of frequently knocking heads with your ex-spouse.
 No matter how much anger, resentment, and sadness you are feeling, doing your best to take the “high road” will pay dividends in the months and years ahead.
 We know this isn’t easy some days.
-When people are involved in resolving their own problems, as opposed to having conflict driven by attorneys, motions, and the court, there is less likelihood of future conflict because each person has helped formulate those solutions.
+When people are involved in resolving their own problems there is less likelihood of future conflict because each person helped formulate those solutions.

-Our Norfolk County divorce mediators and collaborative divorce attorney are ready to help you reach your goals in the areas of:
+Our Norfolk County divorce mediators and divorce attorneys are ready to help you reach your goals in the areas of:

 - Child Support